arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 To be able to identify when the door is being opened or when it is being forced by someone, we trained a machine learning model using the [Edge Impulse](https://www.edgeimpulse.com/) integration with the [Arduino Cloud](https://cloud.arduino.cc/), that will be running repetitively in the Nicla Voice.

-We flashed the Nicla Voice with an [audio ingestion firmware](https://cdn.edgeimpulse.com/firmware/arduino-nicla-voice-firmware.zip) to record and upload samples to our Edge Impulse project of three different scenarios that we want to identify later.
+First, we flashed the Nicla Voice with an [audio ingestion firmware](https://cdn.edgeimpulse.com/firmware/arduino-nicla-voice-firmware.zip) to record and upload samples to our Edge Impulse project of three different scenarios that we want to identify later.

 Here is our model design: